-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness expect that all students struggling with fairness, value, and respect will benefit and the respect for cultural beliefs will increase, this action is provided LEA-wide.
-3.2 Action: Professional Development Need: A review of Smarter Balanced and local data in ELA and Math indicates that the academic achievement of EL, FY, and LI students compared to the all-student group needs to be increased.
-Based on a local needs assessment, these student groups face additional challenges that can impact their academic success; therefore, they need educators who receive ongoing professional development to support their unique needs.
-Educational partners stated that to support EL, FY, and LI students, educators should know the most effective strategies for impacting students.
-Scope: LEA-wide Clovis Unified will provide ongoing professional development to our staff to support the unique challenges that EL, FY, and LI students face.
-Professional development for educators working with EL, FY, and LI students is essential for equipping them with the knowledge, skills, and resources needed to effectively support these students academically, socially-emotionally, and behaviorally.
-It is critical in promoting equity, building relationships, and fostering positive outcomes for EL, FY, and LI students.
-Professional development will equip our educators with strategies and techniques specifically designed to meet the needs of EL, FY, and LI students.
-These strategies may include differentiated instruction, trauma-informed teaching practices, culturally responsive teaching methods, and techniques for supporting students with diverse learning needs.
-Professional development will be geared to help educators understand and address the systemic inequities that contribute to the challenges faced by EL, FY, and LI students.
-By raising awareness of biases and promoting culturally responsive practices, educators can create more inclusive and equitable learning environments where all students can thrive.
-ELA and math SBAC percent proficient for EL, FY, LI and all students ELA and math SBAC distance from standard for EL, FY, LI and all students ELA and math local assessments for EL, FY, LI and all students Educational partner input for EL, FY, LI and all students
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness to visual and performing arts allows students to develop their talents and stay connected to school. environment.
+By incorporating students' cultural backgrounds into the curriculum and instruction, as well as other school engagement activities, students will feel more connected to the school environment and better equipped to achieve their academic potential.
+Scope: LEA-wide This action is designed to meet EL, FY, and LI students' unique needs.
+However, because we expect that all students struggling with struggling fairness, value, and respect will benefit and the respect for cultural beliefs will increase, this action is provided LEA-wide 3.2 Action: Professional Development Need: A review of Smarter Balanced and local data in ELA and Math indicates that the academic achievement of EL, FY, and LI students compared to the all-student group needs to be increased.
+Based on a local needs assessment, these student groups face additional challenges that can impact their academic success; therefore, they need educators who receive on-going professional development to support their unique needs.
+Educational partners stated that to support EL, FY, and LI students educators should have knowledge of the most effective strategies to impact students.
+Studies suggest that teachers who have quality professional development can have an increased effect on student achievement (Inpraxis Group Inc., 2006).
+To support the unique challenges that EL, FY, and LI students face, Clovis Unified will provide ongoing professional development to our staff through: Personnel to implement California's content standards Personnel to implement AVID strategies Personnel to develop new curricular units and assessments aligned to standards Provide professional development Professional development Professional development for educators working with EL, FY, and LI students is essential for equipping educators with the knowledge, skills, and resources needed to effectively support these students academically, socially-emotionally, and behaviorally.
+It plays a critical role in promoting equity, building relationships, and fostering ELA and math SBAC percent proficient for EL, FY, LI and all students ELA and math SBAC distance from standard for EL, FY, LI and all students ELA and math local assessments for EL, FY, LI and all students Educational partner input for EL, FY, LI and all students